Nederlandse versie

 D:\DataFoto\Foto's - Reizen\2009-07-10 Kenia - Tanzania\01 Samburu\Best Of\KETA0060y.jpg

-Waterbucks (f)
+Waterbucks (v)

-You can immediately recognize waterbucks by the distinctive white circle on their behinds.
+You can immediately recognise waterbucks by the distinctive white circle on their behinds.
 It's as if they've sat on a freshly painted white toilet seat, as Peter puts it.
 We mostly see females, but also a few males with their characteristic horns.

 Dik-diks always form lifelong pairs and are fiercely loyal.
 If one partner dies, the surviving one often commits suicide